Occasionally, someone hugs me and says, “You’re my best friend.” This suggests I have made them my best friend.

 Ten-year-old Elena once said, “You’re my mother’s best friend.”
 I giggled when her mother chimed in and said, “Oh, Betty is best friends with everyone.”

 It made me curious.
 I looked up best in Webster’s Dictionary and learned it means “excelling all others, the utmost.”
 Not only people, but also things.
 Hmmm.
 How can I have more than one best friend—someone who means more to me than any of my other buddies?
 And how can I possibly be a best friend to more than one person?

 Even newspapers get in on the best friend game.
-One determined pets were our best friends.
-Now I like my two dogs.
+One determined pets are our best friends.
+Now, I like my two dogs.
 A lot.
 (I like most of my friends even more.)
 But do any of these come first in my life?
 Would I give up my life for them?
 Would the dogs or my friends do so for me?
 Afraid not.

 Only one person always puts me first: Jesus.
 He always remembers my birthday and loved me before I was born.
 More importantly, He gave up His life for me.
 But not just for me.
 He gave it up for you as well.